CodeHarborHub/codeharborhub.github.io/docs/Machine Learning/Hierarchical Clustering.md

 ---
 id: Hierarchical Clustering
 title: Hierarchical Clustering
-sidebar_label: Introduction to Hierarchical Clustering
+sidebar_label: Introduction of Hierarchical Clustering
 sidebar_position: 1
 tags: [hierarchical clustering, clustering algorithm, machine learning, data analysis, data science, dendrogram, agglomerative clustering, divisive clustering, unsupervised learning, data visualization, career opportunities, personal growth, clustering techniques, data segmentation, exploratory data analysis, machine learning algorithms]
 description: In this tutorial, you will learn about Hierarchical Clustering, its importance, what Hierarchical Clustering is, why learn Hierarchical Clustering, how to use Hierarchical Clustering, steps to start using Hierarchical Clustering, and more.
 ---

 ### Introduction to Hierarchical Clustering
 Hierarchical clustering is a powerful unsupervised learning algorithm used for clustering tasks.
 Unlike partitioning methods such as K-Means, hierarchical clustering builds a tree-like structure (dendrogram) that captures the nested grouping relationships among data points.
 This algorithm is intuitive, effective, and widely used for understanding the hierarchical relationships within datasets.